 Policies and documents

-Acceptable use of IT facilities and equipment
+Acceptable use of IT services

 It is your responsibility as a user of the university's systems to familiarise yourself with these policies and ensure that your use does not breach regulations.